Hike 32: Stumbling On, Grumbling On the Bruce Trail - Glen Management Area to Bass Lake

 Lindenwood Management Area

 With the rain still pouring down, we quickly entered into Lindenwood Management Area, which blessedly continued to be a tunnel of trees.
 Here the Bruce Trail wove along a wide dirt path – slowly transforming into a wide muddy marsh – which periodically ventured onto the limestone of the rocky escarpment.
-Following the ridge of the raising landscape, we crossed mossy crevices which bisected the escarpment and occasionally arrived at lookouts which provided views of the mixed forests and farmlands scattered throughout the countryside.
+Following the ridge of the rising landscape, we crossed mossy crevices which bisected the escarpment and occasionally arrived at lookouts which provided views of the mixed forests and farmlands scattered throughout the countryside.
 With the rain making everything slippery, we were cautious of the placement of our feet throughout Lindenwood.

 Soon after passing the Dawson Side Trail, the pathway turned south and we arrived at the point at which we needed to venture off the BTC main route.
-Near to the Ross McLean Side Trail we set the Bruce Trail aside and instead navigated an overgrown path along the shorelines of Bass Lake, which soon led us to a series of quiet roads, before bringing us to the campground.
+Near the Ross McLean Side Trail, we set the Bruce Trail aside and instead navigated an overgrown path along the shorelines of Bass Lake, which soon led us to a series of quiet roads, before bringing us to the campground.
 Here, at the moment of our arrival, the day’s deluge of rain stopped!

 Bass Lake Campground